-REGs, Random Event Generators, use current fluctuations in Zener diodes in reverse bias mode, to supposedly generate random numbers, and are used in the GCP network.
-However the outputs, as shown in [8], are not random.
+^{}These are known as REGs (Random Event Generators, and are commercially sold as such), and were used in the GCP network.
+However the outputs, as shown in [7], are not random.
 GCP data is available from http://teilhard.global-mind.org/.
-This data extends back some 15 years and represents an invaluable resource for the study of gravitational waves, and their various effects, such as solar flares, coronal mass ejections, Earthquakes, eclipse effects, moon phase effects, non-Poisson fluctuations in radioactivity [16], and variations in radioactive decay rates related to distance of the Earth from the Sun [23], as the 3-space fluctuations are enhanced by proximity to the sun.
+This data extends back some 15 years and represents an invaluable resource for the study of gravitational waves, and their various effects, such as solar flares, coronal mass ejections, Earthquakes, eclipse effects, moon phase effects, non-Poisson fluctuations in radioactivity [15], and variations in radioactive decay rates related to distance of the Earth from the Sun [22], as the 3-space fluctuations are enhanced by proximity to the sun.